 Equity Linked Saving Scheme (ELSS) is different from other tax-saving investments under section 80C in a few crucial ways:

-For investing in ELSS, you can invest via Systematic Investment Plan (SIPs), starting with just ₹500 per month.
+- Easy SIP Option Starting from ?500: For investing in ELSS, you can invest via Systematic Investment Plan (SIPs), starting with just ?500 per month.
 This approach allows you to build wealth gradually, take advantage of rupee cost averaging, and save tax under Section 80C- all benefits simultaneously.

 - Choose Growth Option if you want your returns to be reinvested and grow over time.